multiprocessio/datastation-documentation/tutorials/Query_SQLite_with_DataStation.md

 ![Run SQLite query](/tutorials/run-sqlite-query.gif)

+Note: Ctrl-r is a shortcut for hitting the play button when you are focused on one panel.

 You can always download the results of a panel by hitting the download button.
 Or you can reference the results in other panels.